pixeldroid/jailang/docs/_reference/Types/any.md

 layout: page
 title: Any
 category: type
+description: |-
-description: a more informative and type-safe version of `void` pointer.\n\nIncludes a type pointer for the type and a void pointer for the value.
+  a more informative and type-safe version of `void` pointer.
+  Includes a type pointer for the type and a void pointer for the value.

 footnotes:
  -